Large Deviations for a Class of Parabolic Semilinear Stochastic Partial Differential Equations in Any Space Dimension: Introduction

-with Dirichlet boundary conditions ${\displaystyle u^{\varepsilon}(t,x) = 0, ~~~t\geqslant 0, ~~x\in \partial D}$ and the initial condition ${\displaystyle u^{\varepsilon}(0,x) = \xi(x), ~~~x\in D}$.
-Here $\displaystyle B \doteq \{B^j(t), t\geqslant 0 , j=1,2, \cdots k\}$ is a $k$-dimensional Wiener process.
-The initial condition $\xi$, has a continuous stochastic modification and belongs to $L^{\rho}(D)$ (for the definition of $\rho$, see Theorem \ref{existence}).
-The functions $f=f(t, x, r)$, ${\sigma}_i = {\sigma}_i(t,x,r), ~i=1, 2, \cdots, k$ are locally Lipschitz and have linear growth in $r\in {\mathbb R}$.
-The function $g_i = g_i(t,x,r), ~i=1, 2, \cdots,d$ is locally Lipschitz, and has polynomial growth of any order $\nu\geqslant 1$ in $r$.
+Here $\displaystyle B^j := \{B^j(t), t\geqslant 0 , j=1,2, \cdots k\}$ is a $k$-dimensional Wiener process.
+The initial condition $\xi$, has a continuous stochastic modification and belongs to $L^{\rho}(D)$ for any $\rho$ real, positive and large enough.
+The functions $f:=f(t, x, r)$, ${\sigma}_i := {\sigma}_i(t,x,r), ~i=1, 2, \cdots, k$ are locally Lipschitz in the third variable and have linear growth in $r\in {\mathbb R}$.
+The function $g_i := g_i(t,x,r), ~i=1, 2, \cdots,d$ is locally Lipschitz in the third variable, and has polynomial growth of any order $\nu\geqslant 1$ in $r$.
 Therefore, our family of semilinear equations contains, as special cases, both the stochastic Burgers' equation, and the stochastic reaction diffusion equation.
 The existence and uniqueness to equation (\ref{E:1}) has been proven by Gy\"ongy and Rovira (2000) \cite{GR} via an approximation procedure.
-Our aim is to prove the large deviation principle for the law of the solutions to equation (\ref{E:1}) by employing the weak convergence approach.
+Our aim is to prove the large deviation principle for the law of the solutions to equation (\ref{E:1}) by employing the weak convergence method.
 In the context of stochastic differential equations (SDEs), the Freidlin-Wentzell theory \cite{FW}, describes the {{asymptotic behavior}} of probabilities of the large deviations of the law of the solutions to a family of small noise finite dimensional SDEs, away from its law of large number limit.
-In this work we deal with the case where the driving noise is infinite dimensional.
-In \cite{BDM}, Budhiraja et al. (2008) use certain {{variational representations}} for infinite dimensional Brownian motions and show that, these representations provide a framework for proving large deviations for a variety of infinite dimensional systems, such as SPDEs.
-One of the advantages of their method is that the technical exponential probability estimates needed to justify certain approximations are bypassed.
+In this work we deal with the case where the noise term is infinite dimensional.
+In \cite{BDM}, Budhiraja et al. (2008) use certain {{variational representations}} for infinite dimensional Brownian motions \cite{BD} based on the work of Bou\'e and Dupuis \cite{BoD} and show that, these representations provide a framework for proving large deviations for a variety of infinite dimensional systems, such as stochastic partial differential equations (SPDEs).
+One of the advantages of their method is that, the technical exponential probability estimates needed to justify certain approximations are bypassed.
 Instead, one is required to prove certain qualitative properties of the SPDE under study.
 The following is the main contribution of this paper and establishes the large deviation principle for the law of the solutions to equation (\ref{E:1}).